swiftlang/swift-evolution/proposals/NNNN-opaque-result-types.md

 someP.flip()  // ok: flip is a mutating function called on a variable
 ```

-With a subscript or a computed property, the type of the value provided to the setting (e.g., `newValue`) is determined by the `return` statements in the getter, so the type is consistent and known only to the implementation of the property or subscript.
+With a subscript or a computed property, the type of the value provided to the setter (e.g., `newValue`) is determined by the `return` statements in the getter, so the type is consistent and known only to the implementation of the property or subscript.
 For example:

 ```swift
 protocol P { }